lstent/comp150-cpd/README.md

 Game version control, using TortoiseGit, in groups we had to create the PONG game by transferring Pycharm files between computers, I didn’t transfer any files so therefore didn’t learn how to use TortoiseGit, and barely new any coding to help build PONG.
 I have slowly learnt how to use TortoiseGit through my 120 tinkering graphics project.

 ## Week 5
-Presenting to game Designers, I spent ages making sprites and nice text boxes to present my game, then on the day I couldn’t show anyone my handout and I forgot all my information, I learnt that I get very nervous during presentations and need more practise
+Presenting to game Designers, I spent ages making sprites and nice text boxes to present my game, then on the day I couldn’t show anyone my handout and I forgot all my information, I learnt that I get very nervous during presentations and need more practise.

 ##Week 6
 Learnt how to use LaTex to write scholarly papers, which I found very difficult to understand, I will practise this in my own time and watch a tutorial to help.